 Role of histones as carriers of epigenetic information in animals

-Post-translational modification of histone residues is thought to be the central mechanism of epigenetic regulation for many DNA-dependent processes.
-However, the role of histone post-translational modifications (PTMs) in animal cells has been inferred indirectly from mutations in the enzymes that catalyze a PTM (also known as “writers”) and the proteins that bind to and mediate the effect of a PTM (“readers”).
+Post-translational histone modifications are thought to be a central mechanism of epigenetic regulation for many DNA-dependent processes, including gene regulation.
+However, the role of histone post-translational modifications (PTMs) in animals has largely been inferred from mutations in the enzymes that catalyze a PTM (aka “writers”) and the proteins that bind to and mediate the effect of a PTM (aka “readers”).
+Because readers and writers often have many substrates and non-catalytic functions, causal roles of histone PTMs in gene regulation cannot be determined solely through reader/writer mutation.
 We have established a genetic platform in Drosophila for generating and analyzing any desired histone genotype by using BAC-based arrays of histone genes to complement deletion of the endogenous histone locus (Figure 1).
-Due to the genomic organization of its replication-dependent histone genes and the sophisticated suite of tools available for genetic analysis, Drosophila is the only model organism in which a gene replacement strategy can be used to directly test the role of histone genes in animals.
+Due to the genomic organization of its replication-dependent histone genes and the sophisticated suite of tools available for genetic analysis, Drosophila is the only model organism in which a gene replacement strategy can be used in animals.
 This work is part of a broader collaborative project with the Duronio, Matera, and Strahl labs at UNC (see Links).

 Questions we ask: